Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 Microneedling

 During microneedling treatment, a device with fine needles is used to puncture the skin at regular intervals.
 The depth of the punctures can vary depending on the skin’s condition and the treatment’s goal.
 Results are generally visible after several treatments.
-In cases of hair loss, microneedling can stimulate hair growth and densify it.
+In cases of hair loss, microneedling can stimulate hair growth and thicken it.

 The treatment is usually painless and lasts about 30 minutes.
 After the treatment, the skin may be red and swollen, but this is normal and should fade within a few days.
 The frequency of microneedling sessions depends on the skin’s condition and the treatment’s goal.
 For hair loss, treatments may need to be repeated every 4 to 6 months.